-Our long standing tradition for Halloween has been soup for dinner.
-I found if I prepared something my kids like for dinner, they would actually eat something healthy beforethey went out and loaded up on candy!
+White Chicken Chili & Dead Man’s Dinner for Halloween is really simple to recreate at home.
+A long standing tradition for Halloween has been soup for dinner.
+I found if I prepared something my kids like for dinner, they would actually eat something healthy before they went out and loaded up on candy!
 This is a photo of the “Dead Man’s Dinner” I set up today at ABC4 News.
 I partnered with Harmons Grocery to display this fun way to serve dinner at your next Halloween party!
-It’s really simple to recreate at home.
 Here’s the segment from earlier today, if you want to take a look.

 Instructions for laying out the Dead Man’s Dinner!

 BTW-Total credit for this idea goes to my bff Melinda, who loves to throw a good Halloween par-tay.
 She’s done everything from the Dead Man’s dinner to punch in a toilet bowl.

 Instead of a punch bowl.

 Sick, I know.